Junecran/MA1805-FinalProject/README.md

    Solve the maze to reach the green tile to win.
 However, beware of viruses and hackers that will hunt you down; touching them will cause a game over.
 Trap tiles will randomly appear to slow your progress.

 ## Study Notes
+- class
+- maybe else
+- the coollision check
+- THis
+-  constructor instead of let in classes